eugenereut/Ansible-Sysadmin_Task/README.md

 The playbooks are tested in Ubuntu 18.04.

-The setup script was prepared for run a playbooks from terminal.
+The setup script run a playbooks from terminal: ./setup.sh
-$ ./setup.sh